robert0714/Kubernetes-and-Docker-The-Complete-Guide/chapter7/README.md

 vi /etc/kubernetes/manifests/kube-apiserver.yaml
 ```

-5. Look for two options under command called --oidc-client and –oidc-issuer-url.
+5. Look for two options under *command* called **--oidc-client** and **–oidc-issuer-url**.
 Replace those two with the output from the preceding command that produced the API server flags.
 Make sure to add spacing and a dash (-) in front.
 It should look something like this when you're done:
 ```bash
     - --kubelet-preferred-address-types=InternalIP,ExternalIP,Hostname
     - --oidc-issuer-url=https://k8sou.apps.192-168-2-131.nip.io/auth/idp/k8sIdp